New Zealand Institute of Chartered Accountants: Chartered Accountants

-The Chartered Accountant designation denotes an accountant who has completed the CAANZ program including the exams and practical components and is a full member of the institute.
+The Chartered Accountant designation denotes an accountant who has completed the CAANZ programme including the exams and practical components and is a full member of the institute.
 Members who complete a further examination and practical experience are qualified to offer accountancy services to the public.
 Members of the CA College term themselves Chartered Accountants and use the designatory letters CA.

 Associate Chartered Accountants

 Members of the Associate Chartered Accountant College use the designatory letters ACA.

 The Associate Chartered Accountant designation is a mid-level qualification.
 Members of the ACA College must complete professional education requirements, but are not entitled to offer service to the public.

 The designation Associate Chartered Accountant is not directly comparable to the Associate Chartered Accountant (ACA) designation offered by the Institute of Chartered Accountants in England and Wales and the Institute of Chartered Accountants in Ireland.

 Accounting Technicians

 NZICA includes among its members persons qualified at accounting technician level who belong to the College of Accounting Technicians and may use the designatory letters AT.

 New Zealand's practice in this respect is not followed in other countries.
 For example, in the United Kingdom, accounting technicians generally belong to the Association of Accounting Technicians.